Manik Raj Nakra - An Ancient Art

 Episode 99 · April 8th, 2021 · 1 hr 18 mins

-"Out of the million brush stokes on this painting, I like this brush stroke.
+"Out of the million brush strokes on this painting, I like his brushstroke.
 So it was worth the 20 hours I spent on it to learn this one stroke.
 Then I would take that stroke into the next piece.
-Then that piece didn’t feel right but there was a second brush stoke also that I liked.
-And then eventually I got the point where I liked all the brush stokes on the canvas.
+Then that piece didn’t feel right but there was a second brush stroke also that I liked.
+And then eventually I got to the point where I liked all the brush strokes on the canvas.
 That’s when I’m like OK, now I can start making art."

 Manik Raj Nakra is an Austin Based Artist who creates colorful and mythic-looking artworks influenced by his extensive research of cultures, ancient art, and architecture from all over the world.
 All that he absorbs through books, travel, and online research gets melded and transformed into his own unique but somehow universal visual language.

 I’m impressed with Manik’s boldness and commitment to his art practice and willingness to spend years out of view to refine his subject matter, experiment, and learn and improve his creative techniques, taking the quality of what he is producing to the next level, and then back into the world.
 Please enjoy this interesting and often humorous conversation with Manik and be sure to check out his Big Medium exhibition this month.